The Sword of Shannara: Background

-The Sword of Shannaras events take place 2000 years after the "Great Wars": a nuclear holocaust that has wiped out most of the planet.
-These wars rearranged the planet's geography and wiped out most human life on Earth.
+Two thousand years before the events of the plot, a nuclear holocaust known as the "Great Wars" ended mankind's hegemony on Earth.
+These wars rearranged the planet's geography and wiped out 90% of the human population.
 Only traces of technological artifacts have been found; most advanced technology has been lost, but magic has been rediscovered.
 During this time, Mankind mutated into several distinct races: humans, dwarves, gnomes and trolls, all named after creatures from "age-old" myths.
 Also, elves begin to emerge after having been in seclusion and hiding for centuries.
+Man retreats southward while the other races settle elsewhere: the dwarves in the east, the gnomes in the hills of the northeast, the trolls in the north and the elves in the west.
+Due to this distribution, the territories, which roughly correspond to the Northwestern United States, are called the Four Lands.

-A thousand years before The Sword of Shannara, an Elf named Galaphile gathers all of the people who still had some knowledge of the old world to Paranor to try to bring peace and order to all of the races.
-They name themselves the First Druid Council.
-Brona, a rogue Druid, and his followers leave, taking the Ildatch with them; this magical tome controls their minds.
-Hundreds of years later, Brona begins the First War of the Races when he convinces all Men to attack the other races.
-He almost succeeds in seizing rule of the Four Lands, but the tide turns, and the war ends with his defeat and disappearance.
+A thousand years later, an Elf named Galaphile gathers all of the people who still hold some knowledge of the old world to the citadel of Paranor.
+Naming themselves the First Druid Council, they try to bring peace and order to all of the races.
+The rogue Druid Brona departs with his followers and the Ildatch, a magical tome that controls their minds.
+Hundreds of years later, Brona convinces all Men to attack the other races, triggering the First War of the Races.
+Although nearly victorious, he is ultimately defeated by the council and disappears.
 The Druids divide the Four Lands among the races and become reclusive, withdrawing to Paranor because of their shame at the betrayal by one of their own members.

 Several centuries after the First War of the Races, Brona returns as the Warlock Lord, now with Skull Bearers as his servants.
 Chronicled in the prequel novel First King of Shannara, the Second War of the Races begins with the destruction of the Druid Order.
 A lone Druid, Bremen, forges a magical talisman to destroy the Warlock Lord; it is given to the Elven King, Jerle Shannara.
 As it takes the form of a blade, the talisman is named the Sword of Shannara.
 It succeeds in banishing the Warlock Lord.
 He is not killed, but his army is defeated by the combined armies of the Elves and Dwarves.
-Peace comes at a high price, interracial tension is renewed and the Druids have vanished.
+Peace comes at a high price: interracial tension is renewed and the Druids have vanished.